IcyFish332/CS61B/proj2/gitlet-design.md

 #### Fields

-1. `private String message`- The message of this Commit, which is provided by the`args`
+1. `private String message` - The message of this Commit, which is provided by the`args`
-2. `private Date timestamp`- The commit time of this Commit, Keeps track of the time of this Commit, returns time and date.
+2. `private Date timestamp` - The commit time of this Commit, Keeps track of the time of this Commit, returns time and date.
 3. `private String UID` - The unique UID for each Commit.
 Implicates which the commit is through SHA-1 hash.
 4. `private List<String> parents` - Last Commit of this.
 Every commit should record last commit, except Commit 0.
 5. `private HashMap<String, String> blobs` - All the blobs this commit includes.

+### Stage

+This class represent the stage that will be written in a file.
+It can record files after "add" and "rm" operations temporarily through two data structure.
+All these files would disappear after "commit" operation.

+#### Fields

+1. `private HashMap<String, String> added` - Stores files added, which will be stored as a new blob.
+2. `private HashSet<String> removed` Stores files removed.
+These files just don't exist in the next commit, the blobs still exist.

 ### Utils